+Final Exams

-Final Exams First Week of Classes
+First Week of Classes

-It is the responsibility of the student to make these needs known in a timely fashion and to provide appropriate documentation requirements.
+The student must make these needs known in a timely fashion and provide appropriate documentation requirements.
 (See Appendix "A" for Application).
 Do not assume that because your application to Law School indicates the presence of a disability that this information is known to the Assistant Dean for Student Development.
 Submit all completed forms and documentation to the Office of Student Affairs.
-This information will be forwarded to our outside consultant who will review the application and documentation.
-The consultant will then submit a written report stating whether the student qualifies for accommodations, and if so, which accommodations should be provided.
-The law school will review the recommendations and prepare written notices to the student and his/her professors.
+The law school will review the application and prepare written notices to the student and his/her professors.

 Students who do not require accommodations need not make their disabilities known.
-The information on the nature of the student's disability and accommodations is treated as confidential information under applicable federal, state, and university laws and policies and is only provided to individuals who are privileged to receive such information on a need-to-know basis.
+The information on the nature of the student's disability and accommodations is treated as confidential information under applicable federal, state, and university laws and policies, and is only provided to individuals who are privileged to receive such information on a need-to-know basis.
 Faculty members who are apprised of a disability are advised that the nature of the student's disability is confidential and not released without the student's written permission.